gerihat/AddPageNumber/README.md

 # AddPageNumber to PDF

-**HTA Application to add page numaer to a given PDF file**
+**HTA Application to add page number to a given PDF file**

 ## Initial considerations

-There are two different implementations, one use HTA interface (IE9) and the second use WSscript object in command line execution or drag & drop PDF file over script file.
+There are two different implementations, one use HTA interface (IE9) and the second use WScript object in command line execution or drag & drop PDF file over the script file.

 ## Prerequisites